ropitz/dataarc-demo/docs/index.rst

 Tutorials
 =========

-Follow along with these step-by-step guides for the specifics of working with the DataArc Ecosystem Explorer.
+Follow along with these step-by-step guides to get started working with the DataArc Ecosystem Explorer.

 .. toctree::
   :maxdepth: 1